-The company Icon Added Value developed an identity tool based on imagery and hemispheric research insights in the early 2000’s and brand researcher Franz-Rudolf Esch expanded it: The brand steering wheel (Andresen & Nickel 2005; Esch et al. 2005).
-Since then, it has widely been used by international companies (Esch 2008, p.
+In the early 2000s, the company Icon Added Value developed an identity tool based on imagery and hemispheric research insights, which brand researcher Franz-Rudolf Esch expanded in 2005 to create the brand steering wheel (Andresen & Nickel, 2005; Esch et al., 2005).
+Since then, it has been widely used by international companies (Esch, 2008, p.
 64).

-According to Aristotle, "the whole is greater than the sum of its parts.”
+According to Aristotle, “the whole is greater than the sum of its parts.”
 This is also true for the brand identity, made of different parts, which are summarized in the following overview.